wesleywerner/aliverl/docs/story-building.md

 It is worth noting that the order of interactions is arbitrary, from the player perspective all actions happen at the same turn.

 Also noteworthy is that interactions triggered indirectly via @ontrigger ignore calling @trigger commands themselves.
 This is to prevent infinite recursion.
 For more on this, see Re

+# FAQ

+#### Q: Why does my upgrade ability not act upon any AI?

+    Your upgrade config needs the use_targeting value set True.
+If you have max_targets set to more than 1 then you also need to set the reach value.